-OKLAHOMA CITY — Oklahoma public schools are being told to sign a letter agreeing to ban Diversity, Equity, and Inclusion (DEI) or lose federal funding.
+OKLAHOMA CITY — Oklahoma public schools must sign a letter agreeing to ban Diversity, Equity, and Inclusion (DEI) initiatives or lose federal funding.

-The Title VI assurance letter follows the Trump Administration's requirement that all schools comply with the elimination of DEI initiatives.
-State Superintendent Ryan Walters said the majority of Oklahoma schools have already signed the letter.
+State Superintendent Ryan Walters' office sent the letter to schools.
+The Title VI assurance letter follows the Trump Administration's requirement all schools comply with the elimination of DEI initiatives.
+Walters said the majority of Oklahoma schools already signed the letter.

 According to his office, as of April 18, 446 schools signed it, and 96 have yet to respond to the request.
-Schools have until April 24 to sign.
+Schools must sign it by April 24.

-Walters said he will begin withholding all federal funds on April 25 from any school that doesn't comply.
-He said any money held will be sent back to the federal government.
+Walters said he'll start withholding all federal funds from any school that doesn't comply on April 25.
+He'll send that money back to the federal government.

 The Trump Administration and Walters say DEI initiatives are discriminatory because they deny educational opportunities to some students based on race.